angeldollface/c-hackify/README.markdown

 ## ABOUT :books:

-Since I have been slowly learning more abou the C programming language and I was wondering what to implement, I thought I'd re-implement, [this tool](https://github.com/angeldollface/hack) I wrote in C++, in C. This repository contains the source code for this re-implementation.
+Since I have been slowly learning more about the C programming language and I was wondering what to implement, I thought I'd re-implement, [this tool](https://github.com/angeldollface/hack) I wrote in C++, in C. This repository contains the source code for this re-implementation.
 Enjoy! :heart:

 ## INSTALLATION :hammer: